 - Do not use this herb during pregnancy or breastfeeding.
 If you are on thyroid medication it could decrease the amount of medication you need.

 #1.
 Take 1-2 Ashwagandha two to three hours before you want to turn in for the night.
 Take calcium-magnesium along with the Ashwagandha.
-I have done just the ashwaganda and that works but the calcium-magnesium supplement is good for your bones and joints.
-The magnesium helps to relax the muscles and tissues.
+I have done just the ashwagandha and that works but the calcium-magnesium supplement is good for your bones and joints.
+Magnesium helps to relax the muscles and tissues.

 #3.
 Turn off your computer an hour or two before you go to bed.
-The blue light and what you are reading is not going to help you sleep.
-Read something offline that is easy reading or positive.
+The blue light and what you are reading are not going to help you sleep.
+Read something offline that is easy to read and positive.
 Take that time and write in a gratitude journal or journal on what you accomplished today, even the small stuff.
 If you are religious, pray for others before you go to bed and release them to God.
 Listen to soft, relaxing music.
 Staying awake is not going to help those you love or yourself.

 #4.
 Take your alarm clock and put it at least 6 feet away where you can’t see it easily.
 You would be surprised how much you tend to look at your alarm clock which stimulates your brain and thinking.
 I moved mine and it immediately helped me to sleep more quickly.
 Take your computer or IPad, turn it off, turn the WiFi off, turn the mobile data off, and place those away from your bed a few feet away.
 If you tend to be a light sleeper, this can really be a problem.
 When your sleep problems occur in the beginning when you first lay down, this is where these steps really do make a difference.

 #6.
 Also, your electronic instruments give off radiation which is not good for you or sleeping.
 Don’t use your phone as an alarm for that reason.
 If possible do not keep your phone or electronics in your bedroom when you are ready to go to sleep.